yasutakekazu/diaper/README.md

 **`open` - optional, bindable**

 A boolean value controlling the open/closed state of the bottom sheet.
+You can `bind:open` to it which is the prefered method of control.
+Or you can `bind:this` to the component instance and close it using the `close()` method.
+See [altopenmethod.svelte](https://github.com/devantic/diaper/tree/main/src/routes/examples/altopenmethod.svelte) for an example of the second approach.
+All other examples use the first approach.

 **`height` - optional**